New Student Orientation

 - Health Insurance

 Health Insurance is required for all Traditional Undergraduate students at CBU enrolled in 7 units or more.
 Students are automatically enrolled in and billed for the Student Health Insurance Plan unless an online waiver form is submitted showing proof of insurance.
-Beginning on May 10th, students who have their own insurance or are covered through their parents insurance can choose to "opt out" of the student insurance plan by completing the online waiver here.
+Students who have their own insurance or are covered through their parents' insurance can choose to "opt out" of the student insurance plan by completing the online waiver.
 The waiver form is located on the left sidebar under "Student Access" on the "Student Waiver” link.
 You will be required to create an account and then directed to the waiver form.

 - Important Forms and Information